tracker1/node-ms-sqlcmd/README.md

   * `msssql+lpc:` - shared memory
   * `mssql+np:` - named pipes
   * `mssql+docker` - will run a default connection *INSIDE* a named container
-* Username: Required for TCP connections, if otherwise unspecified will use a Trusted Connection option.
+* Username: Required for TCP connections, if unspecified will use a Trusted Connection option.
 * Passphrase: Required if Username is specified.
 * ServerName: The name of the server to connect to.
   * `localhost` for local connections (lpc, np, tcp)